swidler/roam-python/README.md

 	-du, --dump_dir directory for output txt files and pictures.
 	-gc, --gc_file CpG cooridantes file.
 	-ge, --gene_file sorted BED file with genes and their coordinates (for DMR annotation).
- 		By default, this file is UCSC_Genes_sorted.txt, which is in the repository.
+ 		By default, this file is UCSC_Genes_sorted.txt, a gene list from UCSC using Hg19, which is in the repository.
 	-cg, --cgi_file BED file with CpG island coordinates (for DMR annotation).
- 		By default, this file is UCSC_CGIs.txt, which is in the repository.
+ 		By default, this file is UCSC_CGIs.txt, a CpG island list from UCSC using Hg19, which is in the repository.
 	-c1, --cust_file1 first custom BED file (for DMR annotation).
 	-c2, --cust_file2 second custom BED file (for DMR annotation).
 	-pd, --prom_def promoter definition: a list of two values [before, after], defining the promotoer as